0 Recently Viewed Program(s)

 3

-This applied computer course provides students with critical electronic communications, data and file management skills, and a strong focus on using common productivity applications to format, calculate, analyze, visualize, and present or report data and information.
+This applied computer course provides students with critical electronic communications, data and file management skills, along with a strong focus on using common productivity applications to format, calculate, analyze, visualize, and present or report data and information.

 • COMP 261